 A Prudent Money Plan for God's People

-Below is a sound, conservative investment strategy for your consideration.
+Below is a sound, conservative investment philosophy for your consideration.
 I am not guaranteeing success, nor am I saying this is the only way to succeed.
 I am saying that this makes sense to me, and it is, in fact, the way I invest my own long-term assets.

 believeandobey.net is not a registered investment, legal or tax advisor or a broker/ dealer.
 All investment/ financial opinions expressed by believeandobey.net are from the personal research and experience of the owner of the site and are intended as educational material.
 Although best efforts are made to ensure that all information is accurate and up to date, occasionally unintended errors and misprints may occur.